NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 <a name="contingentcontract"></a>_Contingent contract_: Contains terms which depend on the choice of a party or a state of the world.
 An option is an example of a contingent contract.

-<a name="derivative"></a>_Derivative_: A call or put option, future, or synthetic asset;such a contract is "derived" from a basic underlying security.
+<a name="derivative"></a>_Derivative_: A call or put option, future, or synthetic asset; such a contract is "derived" from a basic underlying security.

 <a name="syntheticasset"></a>_Synthetic asset_: A derivative constructed, or "synthesized", by combining securities and other derivatives.
 Cash flows for sophisticated synthetics can be calculated to high precision, by means of finely grained decision trees.